jwcarr/eyekit/README.md

 )
 ```

-By assuming a fixed-width font, eyekit places the passage of text on an imaginary grid, such that each character has a row and column index.
+By assuming a fixed-width font, eyekit uses these details to place the passage of text on an imaginary grid, such that each character has a row and column index.
 Subsetting the passage with a row,column index, for example,

 ```python
 print(passage[0,0])
 ```

-prints the first character on the first row along with its pixel coordinates:
+returns the character in that position along with its pixel coordinates:

 ```python
 ('C', (368, 155))
 ```

 The `Passage` object has three iterators: `iter_words()`, `iter_chars()`, and `iter_ngrams()`.
-Each of these can optionally accept a filtering function, for example,
+Each of these can optionally accept a filtering function.
+For example, here we are printing all five letter words in the passage that begin with 'b', along with the pixel coordinates of their initial and final letters:

 ```python
 for word in passage.iter_words(lambda word : len(word) == 5 and word[0] == 'b'):
 	print(word, word[0].xy, word[-1].xy)
 ```

-Here we print all five letter words beginning with 'b', along with the pixel coordinates of the first and last letters.

 ```python
 [b, o, s, c, o] (1312, 155) (1376, 155)